MTRNord/ls-vertretungsplan-desktop/README.md

 1. Clone the Repository
 2. Run `npm install`
-3a.
-If You use Windows run `build.cmd`
+3. If You use Windows run `build.cmd` otherwise go to 4
-3b.
-Everybody else go into the app directory and run `npm install` and now run `node build.js` in the root
+4. Everybody else go into the app directory and run `npm install` and now run `node build.js` in the root